vendetta-labs/vendetta-markets-contracts/contracts/fixed-odds-market/README.md

 - [X] It cant update market with invalid max bet risk factor
 - [X] It cant update market with invalid seed liquidity amplifier
 - [X] It cant update market with invalid initial odds
+- [X] It cant update market with only one initial odd

 ### Score market
 - [X] It properly scores the market and collects fees